dalibo/emaj/docs/en/emajStatClient.rst

 The second line displays:

 * the current date and time,
-* the number of tables groups in logging state, the number of tables and sequences assigned to those tables groups,
+* the number of table groups in logging state, the number of tables and sequences assigned to those table groups,
 * the total number of changes recorded since the previous display ant the troughput in changes per second.

-Then, a tables groups list appears, with:
+Then, a table groups list appears, with:

 * the group name,
 * the name and timestamp of the latest mark set on the group,